• Skip to main content

 Embedded insurance makes it an easy selection for many new customers

 Mr. Kirkhorn also highlighted the fact that the highest uptake of Tesla Insurance occurs when “folks take delivery of a new car.”
-Noting the “inherent stickiness” of the insurance business, Tesla is finding that many new drivers select Tesla Insurance when they are setting up insurance for the first versus going back and then switching to Tesla insurance from their previous provider.
+Noting the “inherent stickiness” of the insurance business, Tesla is finding that many new drivers select Tesla Insurance when they are setting up insurance for the first time versus going back and then switching to Tesla insurance from their previous provider.

 Small changes can lead to big savings